wesleywerner/eureka-docs/source/project-management/index.rst

 Next select the settings for you new project:

 * IWAD: pick freedoom1 from the list, use the **Find** button if you need to browse for it
-* Source Port: pick boom from the list, use the **Setup** button to browse for the executable
+* Source Port: pick boom (or your nearest source port) from the list, use the **Setup** button to browse for the executable
 * If you are a GNU / Linux user, you can find the location of the executable with the bash command ``which prboom``.

 Click **OK** when done.